- What is a perennial plant?

 If you’re looking for plants that are easy to grow and generally low maintenance, you’ve found them!
 Heucherellas are perfect as garden borders because they can serve as ground cover or as a filler in gaps between taller plants.

 These can be grown as borders, as well as in containers.
-Anemones produce cup-like flowers with colors that include white, pink, magenta, red, or blue.
+Anemones produce cup-like flowers with colours that include white, pink, magenta, red, or blue.
 You have many good options!

 Best perennial plants for hanging baskets